Indigenous Forestry Initiative

 - Contact email address

-- Review the application and applicant’s guide to understand IFI’s purpose and eligibility criteria.
+- Review the guide to understand IFI’s purpose and eligibility conditions

-- Eligible applications will be evaluated based on the information provided in the application, and the evaluation criteria outlined in the applicant’s guide.
+- Evaluation will be based on the information provided in your application and the assessment criteria outlined in the applicant guide

-If you have questions about the IFI, you can contact a regional liaison officer.
+If you have questions about the IFI, contact a regional liaison officer.

 - Date modified: